leotrimhaliti/leotrimhaliti/README.md

 ## 💡 A Few Projects

 ### ⌨️ [Text Speed Racer](https://textspeedracer.netlify.app/)
-A typing game where you race against an AI that *adapts* to your speed.
-Go slow and it chills.
-Go fast and it pushes back.
-Built to sharpen your typing without boring drills.
+Text Speed Racer is a real-time multiplayer typing race game where you can challenge your friends (or strangers!) to see who types the fastest.

 ### 🎯 [CS2 Crosshair Demo Extractor](https://github.com/leotrimhaliti/demo-crosshair-code)
 Tired of pausing demos to copy someone’s crosshair?
 This tool extracts it straight from a CS2 demo file — load, grab, play.